She said, "Don't make others suffer for your personal hatred.": Plot

 Misato Katsuragi, head of the strategic department of the special agency Nerv, recalls a trauma she experienced when she was fourteen years old.
-During an experiment a giant of light woke up at the south pole, causing the melting of the southern ice cap and the death of her father, Dr. Katsuragi; despite being at the south pole at the time of the incident, known as Second Impact, Misato managed to escape the disaster and survive.
+During an experiment a giant of light woke up at the South Pole, causing the melting of the southern ice cap and the death of her father, Dr. Katsuragi; despite being at the South Pole at the time of the incident, known as Second Impact, Misato managed to escape the disaster and survive.
 After the flashback, Misato is promoted in rank, and grudgingly celebrates her promotion with her subordinates, Evangelion mecha pilots Shinji Ikari and Asuka Langley Soryu.

 Sahaquiel, the tenth specimen of a race of mankind's antagonists called Angels, makes its appearance in satellite orbit.
 The enemy is much larger than the Evangelion units, and the Nerv believes its attack strategy is to crash-land using its own body as a bomb.
 Shinji, Asuka and fellow pilot Rei Ayanami, aboard their respective Evangelions, intercept the enemy, and by joining forces they succeed in defeating it against all of Nerv's probabilistic predictions.
 At the end of the confrontation, Nerv's Commander Gendo Ikari, who had remained at the South Pole on a mysterious expedition until then, congratulates his son Shinji.
 Shinji, thinking back to his father's unexpected words of praise, realises that this is why he boards the Evangelion and has decided to become a pilot.

 Production

 In 1993, Gainax published a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the twelfth episode.
+The Proposal document was then published in 1994.
 In the Proposal, the installment was supposed to be entitled "An Eighteen-Second Miracle" (18秒の奇跡, 18-byō no kiseki).
-The Angel initially envisaged as the enemy of the episode was not to be Sahaquiel, but a certain Turel, "the rock of God", and only in the making did the phases change.
+The Angel initially envisaged as the enemy of the episode was not to be Sahaquiel, but an Angel named Turel, "the rock of God", and only in the making did the plans change.
+Writer Virginie Nebbia compared Turel design, similar to a giant floating head, with the Emperor Neo mask from Nadia: The Secret of Blue Water.
 Sahaquiel was initially supposed to look like a thin string, similar to Armisael, in order to show the audience that the Evangelion enemies can also be non-anthropomorphic.
-According to Kazuya Tsurumaki, assistant director of the series, the original scenario also included an "origami Angel" with a shape similar to the Möbius strip.
-Akio Satsukawa and series director Hideaki Anno wrote the script, while Masayuki handled the storyboards.
+Series director Hideaki Anno personally worked on its design, which, unlike the Ultraman-like designs of the other Angels, resembles the actual Biblical Angels.
+According to Anno, the original scenario in fact included an "origami Angel" with a shape similar to the Möbius strip.
+Akio Satsukawa and Anno wrote the script, while Masayuki handled the storyboards.
 Hiroyuki Ishido served as director for the installment.
 Satoshi Shiteta worked as a chief animator, while Mitsumu Wogi served as assistant character designer.
-The production also involved other companies, including Studio Ye Seong, Vega Enterteinment and Studio Deen.
+The production also involved other companies, including Studio Ye Seong, Vega Entertainment and Studio Deen.